Analysis of Conditional Randomisation and Permutation schemes with application to conditional independence testing: Numerical experiments

-We compare powers in CP and CR scenarios in Figure \ref{fig:permutation_cr} in which ratios of respective powers for exact tests and {\tt df estimation} tests are depicted by orange and blue lines, respectively.
-The values below $1$ mean that the CP has greater power.
-The differences occur only for small \texttt{frac} values. {\tt df estimation} test has larger power in CR scenario than in CP scenario for ${\tt frac}\in [0.5,2]$.
+We compare powers in CP and CR scenarios in Figure \ref{fig:permutation_cr} in which ratios of respective powers for exact tests and {\tt df estimation} tests are depicted by orange and green lines, respectively.
+The values below $1$ mean that the CR has greater power.
+The differences occur only for small \texttt{frac} values.
+Both {\tt df estimation} and {\tt exact} tests have larger power in CR scenario than in CP scenario for ${\tt frac}\in [0.5,2]$.
 The power for both methods is similar for $\texttt{frac}\geq2$, thus it follows that CP scenario might be used instead of CR, as it is as efficient as CR.

-Our conclusions can be summarised as follows: \begin{itemize} \item For values of {\tt frac} as low as 0.5 the significance level is controlled by {\tt df estimation} tests.
-The threshold of {\tt frac} for which significance level is controlled is higher for {\tt exact} tests. and is around 1 for {\tt exact} test in CR scenario and 1.5 in CP scenario.
+Our conclusions can be summarised as follows: \begin{itemize} \item The significance level is controlled by {\tt df estimation} and {\tt exact} tests both for CP and CR scenarios.
 It happens that asymptotic test does not control significance level even for {\tt frac} larger than 10.
-Interestingly, although asymptotic case is usually significantly too liberal for small {\tt frac} it also happens that it is very conservative (Figure \ref{fig:significance}, model {\bf 'XZ to Y'}); \item the power of {\tt estimated df} test is consistently larger than {\tt exact} test, both for CR and CP scenarios.
+Interestingly, although asymptotic case is usually significantly too liberal for small {\tt frac} it also happens that it is very conservative (Figure \ref{fig:significance}, model {\bf 'XZ to Y'}); \item The power of {\tt estimated df} test is consistently larger than {\tt exact} test, both for CR and CP scenarios.
 The advantage is usually more significant closer to null hypothesis (larger $\lambda)$; \item There is no significant difference in power between {\tt df estimation} tests in CR and CP scenarios apart from the region ${\tt frac}\in [0.5,2]$.
-The same holds for both {\tt exact } tests excluding ${\tt frac}\in [0.75,1.5]$ .
-Moreover, {\tt df estimation} test for CP scenario controls the significance level better and has larger power than CR {\tt exact} test. \end{itemize}
+The same holds for both {\tt exact} tests excluding ${\tt frac}\in [0.5,1.5]$.
+Moreover, {\tt df estimation} test for CP scenario has larger power than CR {\tt exact} test. \end{itemize}

+\bmhead{Supplementary information} Appendix contains all proofs of the results in the paper, which have not been presented in the main body of the article.